 A. What should I do when I have finished accessing confidential data?

-When you have finished using a secure area of the MINI USA Sites, make sure you always click on the 'Log Out' link in the upper right corner of the web page.
-When you click on it, you will be given the option to end your secure session.
-No further secure transactions can be conducted without re-entering your MINI USA Login.
+When you have finished using a secure area of the MINI USA Sites, make sure you always click on the 'Log Out' link in the upper right corner of the web pageto end your secure session or close the mobile app and lock your device.
+No further secure transactions can be conducted without re-entering your MINI USA Login (or PIN on your mobile device).

 B. Why can I still see some of my account information even after I have left a secure area?

-Browser software often 'caches' pages as you look at them, meaning that some pages are saved in your computer's temporary memory.
+Browser software and mobile apps often 'cache' pages as you look at them, meaning that some pages are saved in your computer's temporary memory.
 Therefore, you may find that clicking on your back button shows you a saved version of a previously viewed page.
 Please keep in mind that caching in no way affects the security of your confidential MINI USA Login.
-If you use your computer in a public place, please read below.
+If you use a shared computer or mobile device, please read below.

-C. What should I do if I am using a public computer?
+C. What should I do if I am using a shared computer or mobile device?

-If you use a computer that others also work on and you are uncomfortable that they may view 'cached' pages after you have left the station, quit/exit your browser software before leaving.
+If you use a computer or mobile device that others also work on and you are uncomfortable that they may view 'cached' pages after you have ended your use, quit/exit your browser software before leaving or logout of the mobile app from the profile tab.
 This will decrease the possibility of anyone viewing confidential information.
 No other users will be able to access your account information online without your MINI USA Login.

 Cookies and similar technologies save you the trouble of reentering certain information in some areas, help to deliver content-specific information to you, and track which sections of the Sites are most popular.
-A 'cookie' is actually a file that our webserver or the webserver of one of our third-party partners may send to your computer when you access one of our Sites.
-This file is then stored on your computer.
+A 'cookie' is actually a file that our webserver or the webserver of one of our third-party partners may send to your computer or mobile device when you access one of our Sites.
+This file is then stored on your computer or mobile device.

 i.
 After you have entered personal information into a form or data field on our Sites, cookies enable the Sites to 'remember' that information, should you so choose.
 For example, in the registration area, cookies allow us to fill in your Login ID (email address) for you.
 Similarly, cookies allow us to save the information you have entered into the Build Your Own feature.
 The Build Your Own feature allows users to build their ideal MINI and save it on our server.
 We use a cookie to identify which saved vehicle you customized.